OpenMMT/USA/models/economic_simulation_model.md

 | 20. | Money Growth Rate | |  The rate at which the money supply grows. | - Federal Reserve: M2 Money Stock |
 | 21. | Policy Change  | | The rate at which the central bank adjusts interest rates. | - Federal Reserve: Federal Funds Rate |
 | 22. | k  | | A scaling factor to ensure units are consistent in the inflation rate equation. | - Model Assumption |

+## Steps to Implement and Test the Model
+1. Data Collection: Gather data from the specified public data sources.
+2. Model Calibration: Use historical data to calibrate the model parameters (tax rate, spending rate, debt interest rate, fiscal multiplier).
+3. Simulation: Run the model using the initial conditions and parameters.
+4. Validation: Compare the model output with actual historical data to validate its accuracy.
+5. Scenario Analysis: Test different scenarios to analyze the impact of changes in federal taxes, spending, and national debt on inflation.